ShamimIslam/iotapp-template-digital-read/README.md

 following line of code, in the `cfg.init` method:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-    gpio = opt.altGpio ? gpio : 7 ;         // use alternate pin?
+    io = opt.altPin ? io : 7 ;              // use alternate pin?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the example shown above, header "pin 7" will be used for the digital input.
+In the example shown above, digital "pin 7" will be used for the digital input.

 **IMPORTANT:** the pin that is configured by the sample is a function of the detected board.
 You **must** inspect the code to determine which pin is being